Variational Inference with Mixtures of Isotropic Gaussians: Algorithms for VI on MIG

 The update on the means takes the form of Eq~(\ref{eq:m_update}).
 Details of the computations are deferred to \Cref{sec:bures_update_gmm_disc}.
 Ultimately, we obtain a system of Gaussian particles $(m^j,\epsilon^j)_{j=1}^N$ that interact through the gradient of the objective.

-\begin{remark} Note that we can quantify the discrepancy between our JKO scheme on the mixing measure and the original JKO scheme projected onto Gaussian mixtures.
+\begin{remark} Note that we can characterize the discrepancy between our JKO scheme on the mixing measure and the original JKO scheme restricted to Gaussian mixtures.
 Indeed, the Wasserstein distance on the mixing measure is related to the $\W_2$ distance on $\cP_2(\R^d)$ as follows: $0 \leq W_{bw}^2(\hat p, \hat p_k)-W_2^2 \left(\nu, \nu_k \right) \leq 2 \sqrt{2 d \epsilon^*}$ where $\epsilon^*$ is the maximal variance of the mixtures $\nu,\nu_k$.
 This result is a direct consequence of \citep[Proposition 6]{delon2020mixture}, see \Cref{sec:bures_update_gmm_delond} for further details. \end{remark}